Bobby Moffett

-Robert "Bobby" Thomas Moffett (born June 1, 1990) is an American mixed martial artist (MMA) who competes in the Featherweight division of the Professional Fighters League (PFL).
-A professional since 2013, he has also competed for the Ultimate Fighting Championship, RFA, and Legacy Fighting Alliance.
+Bobby Moffett (born June 1, 1990) is an American mixed martial artist (MMA) who competes in the Featherweight division.
+A professional since 2013, he has also competed for the UFC, PFL, RFA, and LFA.

 Background

 Moffett started training in karate when he was young and competed in wrestling since third grade and throughout high school.
-Moffett learned jiu-jitsu not long after to fulfill his dream to be a fighter after watching UFC Ultimate Fighter TV program.
+Moffett learned jiu-jitsu not long after to fulfill his dream to be a fighter after watching The Ultimate Fighter.

 Mixed martial arts career

 Early career

 After compiling an amateur record of 6–0, Moffett started his professional MMA career in 2013.
 He fought under various promoters in the southern region of United States, notably Resurrection Fighting Alliance (RFA) and Legacy Fighting Alliance (LFA).
 He amassed a record of 12–3 prior participated in Dana White's Tuesday Night Contender Series.